ohmycloud/website/rst/manual.rst

 ``yield`` statement in the called iterator.
 Whenever a ``yield`` statement is reached the data is bound to the ``for`` loop variables and control continues in the body of the ``for`` loop.
-The iterator's local variables and execution state are automatically saved between calls.
-Example:
+The iterator's local variables and execution state are automatically saved between calls. 示例：

 .. code-block:: nim
   # this definition exists in the system module